-So you’ve finally crossed that threshold and are starting your new business.
+So you’ve finally crossed that threshold and are starting your new business, or perhaps you’re buying a private practice.
 Congratulations!
 You’ve made the right choice.
 But now what?
 How do you build up your customer base and build working relationships when you’re, well, new?
 Relying on your family and friends will only get you so far.
 It’s time to expand your network.
-Here are some suggestions you may not have considered.
+Here are some tips for networking made easy that you may not have considered.

 - Social Media: With both Twitter and LinkedIn boasting approximately 300 million active users and Facebook having surpassed the billion mark, social media is no longer a private playground.
 Businesses small and large, local and international are signing on and using these online mediums as free marketing platforms.
 If your business doesn’t have its own social media page, make one now.
 Update your content regularly and selectively.
 Not only are you networking, but you are also crafting your business's public image.